 |

-Small Cranberry Flower, Oxycoccus oxycoccos, is native to the bogs on the west coast and along those ditches at the side of the raods where runoff and heavy rains creates a living habitat for it.
-It is a trailing plant and travels freely in all directions from the roots. |
+The Small Cranberry Flower, Oxycoccus oxycoccos, is native to the bogs on the west coast and along ditches at the side of the roads where runoff and heavy rains create a perfect habitat.

 |